bilani/CADER-Relaxation/README.md

 ---

-## Data initialization instructions
-Our code is based on the data initialization step in [QaRS](https://forge.lias-lab.fr/projects/qars/wiki/Documentation), described as follows:
-1. put the dataset file (i.e. data_file.owl) in the specified directory of params[0] in QARSInitializationSample.class
-2. run **QARSInitializationSample** class, to generate the data in the specified directory of params[3]
-4. update the **jenatdb.repository** in triplestores.config with the generated data directory

----

 ## Installation of additional libraries

 This project depends on several libraries from the [Boost project](https://www.boost.org/).
 To install the required dependencies on a Debian system, run the following command: